cf-toolsuite/sanford/docs/RUN.md

       name: minio-creds
 ```

-> You will need to replace occurrences of `CHANGE_ME` above with your own `host`, `port`, `is-secure`, `access-key`, `secret-key`, and `bucket-name` values that will authenticate and authorize a connection to MinIO instance and bucket you are hosting.
+> You will need to replace occurrences of `CHANGE_ME` above with your own `host`, `port`, `scheme`, `access-key`, `secret-key`, and `bucket-name` values that will authenticate and authorize a connection to MinIO instance and bucket you are hosting.
 If you're looking for an easy way to provision MinIO, visit [StackHero](https://www.stackhero.io/en/), create an account, a project, and launch an instance of MinIO.

 #### Open AI